What Is Infidelity?

 Find a good marriage counselor who specializes in infidelity to put the affair into perspective, identify issues that may have led to the affair, and learn how to rebuild and refortify your marriage.

 Restore trust.
-Counseling can help affirm your commitment to the marriage and prevent further secrecy.
+Counseling can help affirm your commitment to marriage and prevent further secrecy.
 If you were the one who had the affair, remember that while you may be ready to put it behind you, your partner has their own timetable for healing.

 Forgive.
 Affairs are emotionally devastating.
 Forgiveness won’t happen overnight, but it may get easier over time.